Christian Toxward

-Christian Julius Toxward (1831-1891) was a New Zealand architect.
+Christian Julius Toxward (Note: The Danish spelling of Toxward's surname is Toxvaerd, alternate Anglicised forms such as Toxhead are recorded.)
+(1831-1891) was a New Zealand architect.
 He was born in Copenhagen, Denmark in 1831.
 He is buried at Bolton Street Memorial Park, and his grave is part of the memorial trail.
+Toxward designed over 200 buildings in the lower North Island from 1866 to his death.
+Toxward was one of Wellington's most prolific architects through the 1860s to 1870s.
+Little of Toxward's work today survives but his surviving works have heritage protection.